Joshua-Gilbert/Sr-Project/Final Group Video Presentation.md

 ### Video Link
 https://youtu.be/SBUqIPhETqw
 ### About
-This is the Saint Martin's University 2021 senior project presentation for the "Mobile Raspberry Pi Hacker" project.
+This is the Saint Martin's University 2021 final senior project presentation for the "Mobile Raspberry Pi Hacker" project.
 #### Team Members:
 Mitchell "Mitch" Wommack, Jason Nguyen, Joshua Gilbert, and Gary Choi
 #### Faculty Professor: